krunder/ws-server-client/README.md

 ```

 ## Configuration
-Create a configuration file `config/server.js` within your project using the following structure to override any of the values.
+Create this configuration file `config/server.js` within your project using the following structure to override any of the values.
 ```js
 module.exports = {
   port: 7000,